olegokun/document-categorization/README.md

 These books could roughly be divided into 3-4 clusters.

 ## Running code
 The main file with all necessary code to execute in your favorite IDE or from the command line is *document_categorization.py*.
 The file *categorization.env* is the environment file where all important parameters, such as clustering method or the number of topics per cluster, are set up.
+I used a lot of code from the great book ["Text Analytics with Python: A Practical Real-World Approach to Gaining Actionable Insights from Your Data"](https://www.apress.com/gp/book/9781484223888), written by *Dipanjan Sarkar* and published by Apress in 2016.
+My role was to write so called integration code linking together different parts of the processing pipeline described in the next section.
+Whenever the code has been adopted, I preserved the original file and function names given by Dipanjan Sarkar.

 ## Processing pipeline
 Text filtering -> Document clustering -> Topic modeling